charlesfoster/ont-analysis-toolkit/README.md

                                     - native 12-barcode expansion kit 13-24 (EXP-NBD114)
                                     - native 96-barcode kit (EXP-NBD196)

                                     Please ensure your version of guppy_barcoder supports the kit name.
+Try:
-Try: 'guppy_barcoder --print_kits'
+                                    'guppy_barcoder --print_kits'

                                     Default: SQK-RBK004

   -c <float>, --consensus_freq <float>

                                     Variant allele frequency threshold for a variant to be incorporated into consensus genome.
                                     Variants below this frequency will be incorporated with an IUPAC ambiguity.
+                                    Set to 0 to incorporate the majority or most common base.
+                                    Default: 0.75

+  -i <float>, --indel_freq <float>

+                                    Variant allele frequency threshold for an indel variant to be incorporated into consensus genome.
+                                    Variants below this frequency will not be incorporated.
+                                    Set to 0 to incorporate the majority or most common base.
-                                    Default: 0.8
+                                    Default: 0.4

   -d, --demultiplexed
-                                    Reads already demultiplexed using guppy_barcoder into '/var/lib/minknow/data/<run_name>'.
+                                    Reads already demultiplexed using guppy_barcoder into
+                                    '/var/lib/minknow/data/<run_name>'.
                                     By default, assumes reads need to be demultiplexed and reads are demultiplexed into the output directory.

   -f, --force           Force overwriting of completed files in snakemake analysis (Default: files not overwritten) -n, --dry_run         Dry run only
   -m rampart | analysis | all, --module rampart | analysis | all
                         Pipeline module to run: 'rampart', 'analysis' or 'all' (rampart followed by analysis).
+                        Default: 'all'
-Default: 'all' -o OUTDIR, --outdir OUTDIR
+  -o OUTDIR, --outdir OUTDIR
                         Output directory.
+Default: /home/cfos/Programs/ont-analysis-toolkit/analysis_results +
-Default: /home/cfos/Programs/ont-analysis-toolkit/analysis_results + 'run_name' from samples spreadsheet
+                        'organism_name' + 'run_name' from samples spreadsheet
   --rampart_outdir RAMPART_OUTDIR
                         Output directory.
 Default: /home/cfos/Programs/ont-analysis-toolkit/rampart_files -p, --print_dag       Save directed acyclic graph (DAG) of workflow to outdir